kialo/moodle-mod_kialo/development/README.md

 docker compose up
 ```

+By default there is only one user with the username "user" and password "kialo1234".
+This is the admin user.

 Afterward, see `/development/config/README.md` for steps to apply default settings that are useful for development.

 The folder `moodle` is mounted locally in the `development` folder.
 To test changes to the plugin code,